ISL: Sandesh Jhingan sparks controversy with 'played with women' comment

 How did Sandesh Jhingan respond?

-Jhingan took to his Twitter handle to reply to the criticism metted against him, wherein he also concluded with an unconditional apology.
+Jhingan took to his Twitter to reply to the criticism, and issued an unconditional apology.

 "When you are so driven to win all points for your team, it’s disappointing when you finish with just one.
 In the heat of the moment, we say a lot of things, and what’s being circulated should be seen in the same perspective," he wrote.